cultivatingcoders/highschooloverview/syllabus.md

 - Setting up Node.js to talk to a database
   - Survey of libraries
   - Setting up Sequelize
-  - Connecting to your database
+  - Connecting to your mysql database
   - Creating your first model
     - Creating
     - Searching
     - Updating
     - Deleting
+- **Exercise/HOMEWORK**
-- **Exercise** Create a basic blog engine using Express + Sequelize
+  - Create a basic blog engine using Express + Sequelize
     - Create/Edit/Delete posts
       - POST /posts
     - List posts
       - GET /posts
     - List a single post
       - GET /posts/{post_id}

-# Week 6 - Creating JSON APIs: The language of the Internet
+# Week 8 - Creating And Interacting With JSON APIs: The language of the Internet
 - What is REST?
   - POST vs PUT (or PATCH, if you guys prefer PATCH)
   - DELETE
   - This is only assuming we didn't go over these http methods in great detail back in week 4
-- How do modern web applications talk to eachother
+- How do modern web applications talk to each other
 - What is JSON?
 - How does JSON work with Javascript?
-- **Excercise:** Building an API on top of our blog
+- **Excercise:** Building an API on top of your blog
   - Show how to send back JSON data
-- **Exercise**: Cat-chat - A snap chat clone (We build the front-end, they code the backend to spec)
+  - Allow Posts to be viewed and created via your api
-  - How to read a spec
+- Intro to JQuery & Asynchronous Javascript
-    - Developing models based on spec
-    - Developing routes based on spec
+  - Basic JQuery syntax
+  - Using the $ operator and gaining access to DOM elements
+  - Manipulating DOM elements
-  - User Authentication with Passport and JWTs
+  - Interacting with web APIs
-  - How to accept incoming POST JSON data, along with PUT JSON data
+  - Converting form data to JSON
-  - Handling complex file types (videos, photos if we haven't gotten there yet)
+- **HOMEWORK**
+  - Update your blog admin to create posts using your API without refreshing the page using `$.post`

+# Week 9 - Deployment
+- Differences between staging/local and production
+- Setting up a basic web server
+  - Setting up a Digital Ocean instance http://digitalocean.com
+  - A survey of the different server types
+  - Creating a new server instance
+  - Creating an ssh key-value pair
+  - ssh-ing into your server
+  - Installing node.js on your server
+- Deploying your blog API application
+  - Connecting your server to github
+  - Tuning your application to run in production
+- **HOMEWORK**
+  - Come up with 3 project ides for community project.
+    - Be prepared to pitch your best one
+    - Have a 3 slide presentation ready to show the class
+    - Make sure that the project is relevant to your community and can be achieved in 3 weeks

-# Week 7 - Community Project
+# Week 10-12 - Intro to Scrum Project Management & Community Project
 - Brainstorming ideas
 - Project pitches
   - Get approximately 3 minutes to pitch idea
-- Project voting (Startup Weekend style)
+- Project voting
   - Everyone gets 3 votes
   - Spread out votes across ideas or stack them all on one (including their own)
   - Top 3 - 4 ideas are what they work on (give or take, just make sure there's 3 to 4 people per team)
-  - Possibly step in on team assignments to make sure they're balanced
-- Identifying a Minimum Viable Product
+- Identifying a Minimum Viable Product (MVP)
-  - Try to pare it down over at least 3 passes
+  - Pare it down to 3 sprints
 - Creating a requirements document
-  - What will the user ultimately be trying to accomplish?
-    - What sort of models will project require?
-    - What sort of routes?
+  - Creating a features list
+  - Data modeling
+  - Designing necessary routes
+- SCRUM Project Management
+  - Populating the backlog with project features
+  - Sprint planning
+  - Daily standups
+  - Sprint retrospective
+  - **Exercise** Sign up for Trello http://trellow and populate the backlog with your team's requirements
 - Drawing wireframes (pen and paper)
-- Delegate work using Trello
 - Implement static HTML prototype
-- Building the backend to support your project (stretch goal)
-  - Teach them how to use stub data if we haven't yet
-  - Begin to templatify some of their pages
-- Daily check-ins to see where everyone's at (standup?)

-# Week 8 - Community Project Continued
-- Building the backend to support your project (continued)
+- Building the backend to support project
-  - Use "actual" data (use a database)
-  - Continue templatifying some of their pages
+- **Exercise/Homework**
-- Creating a presentation
+  - Creating a presentation / demo to show off the application during "demo day"
 - Presenting your team's project
+- Presenting your personal project